 In the bottom of the fourth, Stahl struck out for the second time.
 Bob Barton, the Padres’ regular backstop, became strikeout number five for Seaver when he whiffed in the fifth inning.
 Center fielder — and future Blue Jays manager (1989-1997, 2008-2010) — Cito Gaston struck out in the bottom of the sixth.

 The Mets scored their second run in the top of the seventh on an old-fashioned sequence.
 Foli singled; Seaver sacrificed him to second.
 After Tommie Agee went down swinging, Bud Harrelson singled to score Foli.

 Seaver’s next two strikeouts came in the seventh: Campbell and Barton.

 The Mets padded their lead with three runs in the eighth on a barrage of singles.
 First aboard was Cleon Jones, followed by Kranepool’s fly out to Gaston; Boswell’s single put Mets on first and second.
 It was enough for Padres manager Preston Gomez to relieve Arlin with right-hander Bob Miller; Gomez’ decision seemed effective when Miller struck out Grote.

-But Foli singled to score Jones and send Boswell to third base; Seaver banged an RBI single and advanced Foli two bases.
-With runners at first and second, Miller faced the .285-hitting Agee, who avenged his previous at-bat and belted a single, which scored Foli and sent Seaver to third.
+But Foli singled to score Jones and send Boswell to third base; Seaver banged an RBI single to place runners at first and second.
+Miller faced the .285-hitting Agee, who avenged his previous at-bat and belted a single, which scored Foli and sent Seaver to third.